CiprianAelenei/AccuracyRacing/README.md

 # AccuracyRacing
-A game created by me to obtain the national authorized Romanian certification in Game Development.
+A game created by me to obtain the National Authorized Certification of Romania in Game Development.